OmotayoMaryam/CREDIT-RISK-AND-FINANCIAL-ANALYTICS-IN-BANKING-SECTOR/README.md

 3. Optimise Expense Management by Department
 The budget utilization and expense growth analysis reveals that some departments consistently overspend while others underutilise their budgets.
 The bank should impleemt quaterly budget reviews, enforce spending limits and reallocate budgets from underutilising departments to those with critical operational needs.
 4. Address Regional Loan Default Concentration
 Certain regions record disproportionately high loan default rates.
-The bank should investigate investigate the socioeconomic factors driving defaults in these regions and consider region-specific loan products, repayment schedules or financial literacy programmes to reduce default rates.
+The bank should investigate the socioeconomic factors driving defaults in these regions and consider region-specific loan products, repayment schedules or financial literacy programmes to reduce default rates.
 5. Improve Loan Maturity Monitoring
 Several loans are approaching maturity with significant outstanding balances.
 The bank should set up an automated early warning system that alerts managers days before loan maturity so they can engage customers and arrange repayment or restructuring before the loan becomes overdue.
 6. Leverage Collateral to Improve Loan Recovery